"Send Request" node

 Node configuration

-1. To create a workflow that sends a request to Amazon API Gateway, go to Automation > Workflows > Create new.
+1. To create a workflow that sends a request to Amazon API Gateway, go to Automation Hub > Workflows > New workflow.

 2. Start the workflow with a trigger node, (for example, "Scheduled Run" node).